OctopusDeploy/docs/src/pages/integrations/azure/import-certificate-from-azure-key-vault.md

 layout: src/layouts/Default.astro
 pubDate: 2018-04-17
 title: 'Import Certificate from Azure Key Vault'
+description: >-
-description: 'Imports a certificate from Azure Key Vault to the tentacle'
+Imports a certificate from Azure Key Vault to the tentacle
 navMenu: false
 # Set to true when launched
 navSitemap: false